Naruu/gotgan/security/microservices_security_in_action/ms_security_in_action.md

-## Chapter1.
+## Chapter 1.
 Microservice Security Landscape

 ### 1.1 How security works in a monolithic application

 - The servlet filters authenticates the request, and adds user information in the web session.
 - The inner components assume that the request is valid.
 - The security is controlled centrally

 ### 1.2 Challenges of securing microservices

 - More entry point, more points to be protected
   - mono: one entry point, in-process call on one jvm
   - micro: many entry points(each one has its own). in-process call -> remote call
 - distributed security screening -> poor performance
   - monolithic: security check once
   - mociroservice: repetitive check(w/ remote security token service) \
     -> redundant checks, performance issue
 - deployment complexities
   - each microservice need certifiacte which is used in authentication.
 Need way to revoke and rotate certificates
 - hard to trace the request
   - three pillars of observability: log, metrics, traces
   - request may go through multiple microservices before leaving the system since it enters.
 - conatiners are immutable, but allowed clients are dynamically decided.
   - store access-control policy in different server(the policy administration end-point)
     - push model: the policy administration end-point pushes policy updates to the interstes mocioservices
     - pull model: each microservice polls the policy administration end-point
   - certificate should be rotated, injected when the service boots up
 - sharing user context is hard since distributed
 - polyglot architecture -> each one use different tech stack

 ### 1.3 Key Security fundamentals

 - Authentication: identify the request party
   - clarify the audience first
   - system delegates human user: OAuth 2.0